Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Introduction and Motivation

 \subsection{Universal Estimation and the Robustness Problem}

-One of the central problems in statistical inference is the design of universal estimation procedures.
-Given an observed sample $\mathcal{S} = (X_1, \ldots, X_n)$ from unknown distributions $P_\star^1, \ldots, P_\star^n$, a universal procedure achieves statistical consistency with minimax-optimal rates when the true distributions belong to the model, while remaining robust to departures from modeling assumptions \citep{bickel1976another,birge2006model}.
-Despite the fundamental importance of universality, most classical procedures including maximum likelihood estimation, method of moments, and standard Bayesian inference fail to satisfy both requirements simultaneously.
-The non-universality of maximum likelihood is illustrated by an example from \citet{birge2006model}:
+A fundamental challenge in statistical inference is the construction of universal estimation procedures: given an observed sample $\mathcal{S} = (X_1, \ldots, X_n)$ from unknown distributions $P_\star^1, \ldots, P_\star^n$, one seeks methods that achieve minimax-optimal rates when the model is well-specified, yet degrade gracefully under misspecification \citep{bickel1976another,birge2006model}.
+Most classical procedures, including maximum likelihood estimation, method of moments, and standard Bayesian inference, fail to satisfy both requirements simultaneously.
+The non-universality of maximum likelihood is well illustrated by an example due to \citet{birge2006model}.
+Consider $n$ independent observations from the mixture